El Rey de Matatlán

 The Mezcal Corridor Through Tlacolula

 The stretch of road running east from Oaxaca City through Tlacolula de Matamoros is one of the most concentrated agave-spirit corridors in the world.
 Kilometre markers on the Carretera Internacional double as an informal map of palenques, each tethered to a specific community, a specific maguey variety, and a production lineage that often runs several generations deep.
-At km 26.5, near the crucero that turns toward Teotitlán del Valle, El Rey de Matatlán operates within that tradition, holding a Pearl 2 Star Prestige designation in 2025, a recognition that places it inside the smaller tier of producers in this region whose work has drawn sustained critical attention.
+At km 26.5, near the crucero that turns toward Teotitlán del Valle, El Rey de Matatlán operates within that tradition, with a Pearl 2 Star Prestige designation in 2025.

 Tlacolula de Matamoros itself functions less as a tourist endpoint and more as a transit and market hub for the Valles Centrales.
 Its Sunday tianguis is one of the oldest continuous markets in the Americas, and the town's commercial logic has long revolved around goods and trades moving between the valley floor and the sierra.
 Mezcal producers along this corridor, including names like Los Amantes Distillery and Casa Armando Guillermo Prieto (AGP), have built reputations in a market that rewards specificity: which agave, from which hillside, cooked how, distilled in what vessel.